genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_create-a-user-interface.md

 ![](/img/trades-grid.png)

-To add data to the grid, click the 'Add' button at the top right of the screen.
+To add data to the grid, click on the **Add** button at the top right of the screen.